mbaumer/us_hep_funding/docs/_states/ND.md

 <a name="ND-00"></a>
 [Back to top](#top)
 ## ND-00 -- Rep. Kelly Armstrong (R) -- [Wikipedia](https://en.wikipedia.org/wiki/ND-00)
-## Committees
-Kelly Armstrong is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019